The importance of communication when the end is near

 Bill did what many cancer patients do at this stage of life.
 They choose to take more control and begin to actively plan the remaining part of their life.

 Cancer takes up a great deal of time and energy.
-Cancer and end-of-life care places a huge physical and emotional burden on those closest to you.
+Cancer and end-of-life care puts a huge physical and emotional burden on those closest to you.
 Your partner may be either your greatest ally or a big disappointment as a source of support.
 There are obvious reasons for this.
 Your partner is probably dealing with his or her own emotions and yet feels a lot of pressure to come through for you and try to meet your every need.
-Some people just can’t handle that kind of pressure and may withdraw under these circumstances.
-They could pull away at a time when you feel you need them more than ever.
+Some people just can’t handle that kind of pressure and might withdraw under these circumstances.
+They could pull away just when you feel you need them more than ever.
 This can be very painful.

 On the other hand, your partner can be right there for you and that can be painful, too.
-It can be very troubling to know everything your partner is feeling and thinking and to see the pain they are going through.
-Sometimes partners try to protect each other from the pain they are both going through, but when this happens, honesty is sacrificed.
+It can be very troubling to know everything your partner is feeling and thinking and to see the pain they’re going through.
+Sometimes partners try to protect each other from the pain they’re both going through, but when this happens, honesty is sacrificed.
 Walls are built up, topics are avoided, and relationships can become strained and uncomfortable.